Talking With Franchisees (8 Aspects To Learn From) | Franchise Coach

 Be sure you understand the critical elements necessary for success and how the franchisor will help provide these elements before you become involved.
 The training system consists of 2 major stages.
 The pre-training and the continuous training.

-As you’re talking with franchisees, ask them how’s the training they get before and during they’re running the business.
+As you’re talking with existing franchisees, ask them how’s the training they get before and during they’re running the business.

 3. General Support